garrib10/Good-ReadMe-Generator/README.md

   * [Questions](#questions)

   ## Installation
-  You will need to install the inquierer package.
+  You will need to install inquierer package and fs package.
 After that you will type run npm install.

   ## Usage
-  It will help you generate a ReadMe.MD file for your github repository
+  It will help you generate a ReadMe.md file for your github repository

   ## License
   MIT